12 Top-Rated Things to Do in Whidbey Island, WA

 1. Explore Ebey's Landing National Historical Reserve

 The historic town of Coupeville is also within the reserve.
 This waterfront district is on Penn Cove and dates back to the 1850s.
-Visitors can stroll through the charming historic downtown district, filled with modern shops, or learn more about the region at the Island County Historical Museum.
-Time should also be devoted to strolling down the long dock leading to the Coupeville Wharf.
+I spent an entire afternoon with the sun shining, strolling through this charming historic downtown district filled with modern shops, and it was a true highlight of my trip.
+This included a lengthy photo session along the Coupeville Wharf.

 Official site: https://www.nps.gov/ebla/index.htm